mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 ## 1. Introduction

-The [Data Hub APIs](#datahubapis) are Open API 3.0 specs are available at https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html.
+The [Data Hub APIs](#datahubapis) are Open API 3.0 specs available at https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html.

-The following APIs are available:
+From this page the following APIs are available:

 * Search API — search and explore data sources that can be used in your app development

 * [Data Hub Transform API](#transform) — for Mendix users deploying to a non-Mendix environment, generate the request bodies to register data sources published from your Mendix app

 {{% alert type="info" %}}
 The Data Hub API v2 version of the API is now deprecated and will be removed.
-Users should update their calls to use the latest Registration and Search API URLs.
+Users should update their calls to this API and use the latest Registration and Search API URLs.
 {{% /alert %}}

 When using any of the Data Hub APIs authorization must be included in the headers of the API calls as described in [Authentication and Authorization](#pat-token).